CrazyHenk44/parcelTrack/developer/DESIGN.md

 The project uses PHPUnit for testing.
 The strategy is twofold:
 -   **Unit Tests** (`tests/*ShipperTest.php`): Each shipper has a dedicated test that mocks the HTTP response.
 It verifies that the raw API data is correctly parsed into a `TrackingResult` object.
 -   **Integration Tests** (`tests/ApiIntegrationTest.php`): This test verifies the display logic.
-It takes the `TrackingResult` objects from the unit tests, mocks the `StorageService`, and executes the `api.php` GET logic to ensure the `DisplayHelper` classes format the data correctly for the frontend.
+It takes the `TrackingResult` objects from the unit tests, mocks the `StorageService`, and ensures the `DisplayHelper` classes format the data correctly for the frontend.

 ### Environment & Commands